-ssh -Y mso
+ssh -Y malice

-This should connect you to misfit directly.
-Note that we do not have to specify your user name or the full remote host name anymore; just mso.
+This should connect you to malice directly.
+Note that we do not have to specify your user name or the full remote host name anymore; just malice.

-4. Finally, define an alias called 'mso' in your local .alias with the ssh command above, including X11 forwarding to mso.
-This will allow you to simply type: > mso to start a connection to misfit.anu.edu.au from your local computer.
+4. Finally, define an alias called 'malice' in your local .alias with the ssh command above, including X11 forwarding to malice.
+This will allow you to simply type: > malice to start a connection to malice.anu.edu.au with your MSO user name from your local computer.